Column + Line Charts are extremely versatile. Here we’ll show you some tips and tricks for using this kind of chart and how to build it.

 Total Sales Revenue Amount & Total Sales Counts.
 This sales metric lets you see your total revenue amount compared to the number of sales.
 This can give you an idea of how large of sales you are selling.

-In Edit Metric, click on Column to reveal the chart type menu.
+In the Chart Tab, click on the chart type menu.
 Select Column + Line Chart.

 Next, you’ll need to select your data series.

-Note that by default the first data series you select will be the column, and any subsequent data series you select will be a line.
+Note that the first data series you select will be the column by default, and any subsequent data series you select will be a line.
 You can change the format (column or line) of each in the "Data Series Type" dropdown of the data series settings (under the color picker).
 When displaying a line, you can also change the line thickness and style, and choose to display round bullets for each data point on the line.

 Check out this article to learn about the other standard formatting options.